 Surgery or other treatments can affect nerves and other structures in the face and neck.
-This can affect how you look and may have an impact on other functions such as speech and swallowing.
+This can affect how you look.
+Ask your doctor about reconstructive surgery options that might be available for you.

-Talk with your doctor or nurse about any other problems you are having.
+Tell your doctor or nurse about any other problems you are having.
 There are also groups that can provide support and help teach you how to manage any lingering problems you may have.
-Some of these groups are listed in the “Additional resources for salivary cancer” section of this document.
+Some of these groups are listed in the “Additional resources for salivary gland cancer” section of this document.

 Seeing a new doctor

 At some point after your cancer diagnosis and treatment, you may find yourself seeing a new doctor who does not know anything about your medical history.
 It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
 Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
 Make sure you have the following information handy: